 Research Paper and Advisors: Students need to complete a research project (typically referred to as the 2nd year paper) to be presented to the department in the first week of September following the summer quarter of the second year.
 The research project must be supervised by an individual faculty advisor (who can be the same as, or distinct from, the Academic Advisor) and selected by June 15th of their second year.
 Students must enter the name of their 2nd year paper advisor in the "Research Project" section of the Research Project tab of GSTS.
 The Second Year Research Paper Advisor does not need to be part of the student's Prospectus or Dissertation Committee later on.
 Upon completion, students need to upload to the "General" section within the Documents tab of GSTS the completed paper.
-By the end of the fall quarter of their third year, students also need to upload the completed second year paper to this section of GSTS.
 Students should contact the department ACES (Academic Event Staff) coordinator to schedule a date for their presentation.